eroc123/obsidian-notes/Computer Science/5 - System Software/Static linker.md

 Links all compiled files together into one executable
-- Compiles the source code and copies all required libraries into the final executable files.
+- Compiles the source code and all required libraries into the final executable files.
--
+	- It does this by making a copy of required libraries and compiles them into the final executable